EthanMerrill/100-Days-of-Code/journal.md

 Finished Functional Programming.
 This module was a breeze.
 I use functional programming in all my python code.
 Seems like its a sanctioned structure, so I don't feel as guilty not adhering to OOB concepts.

 goal for tomorrow: finish Javascript section!

+# 64

+I spent some time today re-writing the backtester to use the backtrader parameter optimization, as it turns out this method of optimizing parameters can only use one core, and as a result is 5x slower than the method I was already using (~30 hours per backtest!).
+So I guess I'll roll it back tomorrow.
+I also did a challenge on FCC.

+# 65

+Spent the day rolling back the work I did yesterday.
+I found some of it could be kept.
+I found I could replace the grid optimization with a lambda function, so that probly shaved a few seconds off processing time

+# 66

+I added a shutdown trigger in gcloud, so finally, the algo is running entirely unattended.
+It also looks like it will cost about 15$ a month to run on the vm, so ehhh.
+I'll forget about it for a bit and see how it does.

+# 67

+All these Javascript challenges are really wearing me down.
+I am trying my best to refocus today, I keep reminding myself that react and shiny frameworks are just around the corner!
+I found a tutorial for launching an react app on AWS, I think this will be useful: <a href="https://aws.amazon.com/getting-started/hands-on/build-react-app-amplify-graphql/#:~:text=Deploy%20and%20Host%20a%20React,)%3A%20Create%20a%20GraphQL%20API.">React App Tutorial</a>

+# 68
+More Algorithms today!
+AHHHH.
+I finally found some videos I like, so I started following along with someone ele doing the challenges I got stuck on.
+This has been a good way to lift my head, and prevent it from banging on my desktop incessantly while I try to work my way through these challenges.

+# 69

+I used more of those videos today from the Usedful programmer on youtube.
+I also stalked the guy who makes them, Seems like he is a digital nomad with slightly right leaning political views, and a fan of Ray Dalio.
+Interesting!
+Only 2 challenges left in the Javascript section!

+# 70

+Finished Javascript challenges.
+It was awful.
+I do know JS slightly better though, I might reatain and understand about 20% of what was presented.
+Still a victory.

+# 71

+Started the bootstrap section.
+I am flying through this section so far.
+Didn't spend too much time today.
+Working in my room and the power is out

+# 72

+I Made It!
+I arrived at the React Section.
+I kind of want to save it till tomorrow actually.
+After spending so much time in Javascript, this front end libraries certification is flying by so far.